baqermarani/OnlineFood_Project/README.md

 Lab software's Project

 # Software Under The Web
-This project provides online food shopping !
+This project provides online food shopping!

 ## Features of this system
-* Providing a platform for communication between the people who want to use Online shapipng
+* Providing a platform for communication between the people who want to use Online shopping
 * specially online food

 ## Analysis and design of the project